OpenLMIS/openlmis-ref-distro/docs/source/releases/openlmis-ref-distro-v3.2.0.rst

 older version 3 to 3.2.0.
 This migration has its own GitHub repo and Docker image.
 See `Adjustment Reason Migration <https://github.com/OpenLMIS/openlmis-adjustment-reason-migration>`_.

-For background information on OpenLMIS version 3's new micro-service architecture, extensions/customizations, and upgrade paths for OpenLMIS versions 1 and 2, see the `3.0.0 Release Notes <https://openlmis.atlassian.net/wiki/spaces/OP/pages/88670325/3.0.0+Release+-+1+March+2017>`_.
+For background information on OpenLMIS version 3's micro-service architecture, extensions/customizations, and upgrade paths for OpenLMIS versions 1 and 2, see the `3.0.0 Release Notes <https://openlmis.atlassian.net/wiki/spaces/OP/pages/88670325/3.0.0+Release+-+1+March+2017>`_.